On Mountain Guides, Venture Out, Winter

 Blue Runs To Make You A Better Skier Or Rider

-There’s a time in all of our skiing or riding careers when we’re ready to level up (greens to blues, blues to harder blues…), and there’s no better time to do so than now!
-You’ve got this!
-Not only are you getting an inspirational speech today, but we’re also going to give you run recommendations for progressing your skills on the slopes.
-Keep reading to find out what blue runs are perfect for working on specific skills and prepping for some more advanced terrain.
-After fine-tuning your form, you’ll be ready to confidently explore more of the mountain!
+If you’re hoping to grow your skills and confidence on the slopes this season, we have three words for you: you’ve got this!
+But that’s not all– we’re also going to give you run recommendations for progressing your skills on the slopes.
+Winter Park is an amazing place to level up your skiing and riding, and one way to get the experience you need (in addition to lessons) is getting on some blue runs.
+Keep reading to find out what blue runs are perfect for working on specific skills and prepping for more advanced terrain.
+After getting some practice runs in and fine-tuning your form, you’ll be ready to confidently explore more of the mountain!

 Jabberwocky

 Located just off the Olympia Express, this run is great to dial in your turns since there’s typically low traffic.
-It also offers some outstanding views, Win-Win!
+It also offers some outstanding views– win-win!
 This run can be a bit of a doozy, as the slopes are angled down and to the right.
-Here’s your opportunity to perfect those turns when the turning gets tough!
+Here’s your opportunity to perfect those turns when the turning gets tough! an extensive, open trail perfect for warming your legs up and preparing for the day!
+Plus, “It’s a little longer than most trails and is also kind of a forgotten trail,” said Zach Akselrad, Assistant Director of Ski Patrol.
+That means you can find open space and ample fresh snow.
 We recommend starting on skier’s left for this one, so that you have plenty of room to follow the natural slope.
 Keep the core tight and turn with your lower body, not your shoulders.
 If you start to gain speed, turn up the hill to the left for the fastest way to slow down.
 Look no further than Jabberwocky to master turning on an angled slope.

 Blue runs to make you a better skier or rider, Blue Runs To Make You A Better Skier Or Rider